KastnerRG/Read_the_docs/docs/project_aie.rst

   * On-campus WiFi: **UCSD_PROTECTED** (not UCSD_GUEST)
   * UCSD VPN using Cisco Secure Client `[More Info] <https://support.eng.ucsd.edu/how-to-guides/new-cisco-secure-client>`_

-2. Open a browser and visit `aupcloud.io/aipc-13 <https://aupcloud.io/aipc-13>`_
+2. Check the `UCSD_2025_Tokens.xlsx` spreadsheets shared as a Canvas Announcement and on Discord #announcement channel, and get the unique token & URL assigned to you.
-3. Sign in with the unique token given to you
+2. Open a browser and visit your assigned URL (`https://aupcloud.io/aipc-##` and sign in with the unique token `ucsd-iron25-user-##` given to you.
 4. Enter the duration (in minutes) you want the instance to run for (e.g., 180) and launch instance